cornelius/awesome-open-source/README.md

 ### Code Hosting

 * [GitHub](https://github.com) - Largest code hosting site
+* [Scaling from 2,000 to 25,000 engineers on GitHub at Microsoft](https://jeffwilcox.blog/2019/06/scaling-25k/) - Detailed report about how to scale an organization on GitHub with pointers to tools and best practices
 * [GitLab](https://gitlab.com) - Code hosting site whose code is available as open source under an open core model
 * [Savannah](https://savannah.gnu.org/) - Code hosting site for the GNU project and other free software projects